davestewart/bluesky-follower-info/README.md

   - ✅ Engaged (more than 25 posts)
   - 🔥 Popular (more followers than following)
 - Newer followers (< 2 weeks) shown in blue, older ones in grey
+- A blue background for notification summaries (so you don't miss them)

 Only on-screen notifications are fetched, then cached (and refreshed if > 1 week old)